Price discrimination: Degrees

-First degree
+The degree of market power can usually be divided into 4 categories (listed in the table below in order of increasing market power):

+Since price discrimination is dependent on a seller's market power, monopolies use price discrimination, however, oligopolies can also use price discrimination when the risk of arbitrage and consumers moving to other competitors is low.

+Oligopolies

+When the dominant companies in an oligopoly compete on price, inter-temporal price discrimination (charging a high price initially, then lowering it over time) may be adopted.

+Price discrimination can lower profits.
+For instance, when oligopolies offer a lower price to consumers with high price elasticity (lower disposable income) they compete with other sellers to capture the market until a lower profit is retained.
+Hence, oligopolies may opt to not use price discrimination.

+Degrees

+First degree: perfect price discrimination

-Exercising first degree (or perfect or primary) price discrimination requires the monopoly seller of a good or service to know the absolute maximum price (or reservation price) that every consumer is willing to pay.
-By knowing the reservation price, the seller is able to sell the good or service to each consumer at the maximum price they are willing to pay, and thus transform the consumer surplus into revenues, leading it to be the most profitable form of price discrimination.
-So the profit is equal to the sum of consumer surplus and producer surplus.
-First-degree price discrimination is the most profitable as it obtains all of the consumer surplus and each consumer buys the good at the highest price they are willing to pay.
-The marginal consumer is the one whose reservation price equals the marginal cost of the product, meaning that the social surplus comes entirely from producer surplus, which is obviously beneficial for the firm.
-The seller produces more of their product than they would achieve monopoly profits with no price discrimination, which means that there is no deadweight loss.
-During first-degree price discrimination, the firm produces the amount where marginal benefit equals marginal cost, and fully maximizes producer surplus.
-Examples of this might be observed in markets where consumers bid for tenders, though, in this case, the practice of collusive tendering could reduce the market efficiency.
+Exercising first degree (or perfect or primary) price discrimination requires the seller of a good or service to know the absolute maximum price (or reservation price) that every consumer is willing to pay.
+By knowing the reservation price, the seller is able to sell the good or service to each consumer at the maximum price they are willing to pay (greater or equal to the marginal cost), and thus fully capture consumer surplus.
+The resulting profit is equal to the sum of consumer surplus and seller surplus.
+This is the most profitable realm as each consumer buys the good at the highest price they are willing to pay.
+The marginal consumer is the one whose reservation price equals the seller's marginal cost.
+Sellers that engage in first degree price discrimination produce more product than they would otherwise.
+Hence first degree price discrimination can eliminate deadweight loss that occurs in monopolistic markets.
+Examples of first degree price discrimination can be observed in markets where consumers bid for tenders, though, in this case, the practice of collusive tendering could reduce the market efficiency.